jonathanc42/DL_project/README.md

 ### Approach:

-•	We would like to first apply transfer learning to finetune a base distilbert model for each individual task.
+•	We will first apply transfer learning to finetune a base distilbert model for each individual task.
 Choosing the distilbert based on the lean resources it requires, and can also cross validate the result on RoBERTa in the paper.

-•	We will also build transformer adapter model with distilbert and then compare it with the fine-tuning models.
+•	We will then build transformer adapter model with distilbert and then compare it with the fine-tuning models.
 As the result shown in Gururangan et al. (2020), we expect to reproduce and prove the domain-adaptive pretraining leads to performance gains.
 We plan to proceed to TAPT first for time concern.

 •	As a stretch goal, we want to research the disadvantages and potential limitation of the adaptive model.

 ### Resources/Related Work: